$125 off any CGM Plan. Use code WINTER125

 Close up of broccoli florets, asparagus, and avocado cut in half

-Magnesium is found in foods such as leafy greens, nuts, and seeds.
-Whole protein sources that are rich in amino acids like L-carnitine, taurine, and L-arginine are found in pasture raised eggs and poultry.
+Magnesium is found in nutritious foods such as leafy greens, nuts, and seeds.
+Pasture-raised eggs and poultry are sources of protein rich in amino acids like L-carnitine, taurine, and L-arginine.

 Stay Active

-Along with boosting muscle mass, regular exercise can also help insulin sensitivity.
-A large body of research has shown that exercise increases insulin sensitivity.
-Plus, this can also help lower your metabolic age, improve cardiovascular health, and help you avoid future health problems.
+Along with boosting muscle tissue, regular exercise can also help insulin sensitivity.
+A large body of research has shown that aerobic exercise increases insulin sensitivity.
+Plus, this can also help prevent metabolic slowdown, improve cardiovascular health, and help you avoid future health problems.

 Related Article